Free for iOS & Android

 Users searching 'plant identifier app' or 'download plant identification app' want plant names from a photo -- a plant scanner, available free in Lens App on iPhone and Android.
 The mobile tool can help identify flowers, houseplants, weeds, trees, shrubs, succulents, and common garden plants.
 Users who want a category page can also read the plant identifier guide before installing.

 Plant identification from images usually depends on visible plant parts.
 Leaves, flowers, fruit, bark, stems, and overall shape all matter.
-Many users use plant identification apps when they do not know the correct words to search manually.
+A plant identifier app lets you snap a leaf, flower, or tree and get guidance without needing to know the plant’s name first.
 For safety and taxonomy context, plant names can be checked against authoritative references such as the USDA PLANTS Database.

 Unlike PictureThis, a plant identifier app in Lens App identifies plants but does not stop at plant care alone.